dmc-2016/dmc/README.md

 # What is this for?

 Going through the following process will set up a virtual Linux environment on your computer, and use Vagrant to automatically provision it with all the tools we will use in class.
-The goal of this process is to create an easily reproduceable programming environment which gives everyone in the class the exact same setup regardless of what computer they are using.
+The goal of this process is to create an easily reproducible programming environment which gives everyone in the class the exact same setup regardless of what computer they are using.

-This is preferrable for several reasons:
+This is preferable for several reasons:

 * In this class, we will not be using traditional software packages which can be easily installed for different operating systems (OS).
 Most of our work will be based in Python, which is a lower-level programming language which has different installation procedures and might function differently under different OS.
 We will also rely on a number of different libraries and packages that run on top of Python.
 Each of these packages also has a different installation process that varies by OS.
 Some have a number of dependencies and some have to be built from source code, which can be a very challenging and frustrating process, depending on your experience with computer programming and the machine you are working on.
 By automating the installation process this setup takes most of the difficulty out of this setup.